fwextensions/QuicKey/docs/index.md

   * Press <b><kbd>ctrl</kbd><kbd>[</kbd></b> to move the selected tab to the left of the current one.
   * Press <b><kbd>ctrl</kbd><kbd>]</kbd></b> to move it to the right.

 Include <kbd>shift</kbd> in the shortcut to also unsuspend the tab while moving it.
 The <kbd>ctrl</kbd> key should be used on both Windows and macOS.
+Note that you cannot move tabs between normal and incognito windows.

 ## <a name="bookmarks"></a>Search bookmarks